-- 1 The 4-H Dog Show will be on Saturday, July 22, at the fairgrounds.
-Check in will begin at 8:00 am.
-Theshow will begin at 9:00 am. - 2 Dog project interviews will be on Saturday, July 22 ONLY, at the scheduled dog show.
+- Dog project interviews will be on Saturday, July 20 ONLY, at the scheduled dog show.
 No Exceptions.
-All dog projects levels must interview. - 3 A copy of your current rabies certificate and show record must be shown at the entry table when youpick up your arm band number.
-No Dog will be allowed in the 4-H Fair Dog Show without it. - 4 If you received a purple or blue ribbon last year, you must advance to the next Class.
-If you received a red or white ribbon last year, you must stay in the same Class, but advance to Group B. - 5 Judging for obedience, showmanship, and interviews shall run simultaneously. - 6 No females in heat are allowed on the show grounds.
-Out of control dogs may be excused fromthe ring.
-Aggressive dogs will be excused from the show. - 7 Dress Code: No open toe shoes or sandals allowedin the rings.
-Showmanship Dress Code: Standard 4-H dark pants and a collared white shirt is the desired look. - 8 Junior showmanship winners will advance to Senior showmanship to be eligible for Round Robin competition. - 9 Last year's Junior showmanship winner must advance to Senior showmanship. - 10 Round Robin competition is optional.
-Only the Senior Dog Showmanship winner can compete on Saturday at 4 pm.
+All dog projects levels must interview. - 2 A copy of your current rabies certificate and show record must be shown at the entry table when you pick up your arm band number.
+No Dog will be allowed in the 4-H Fair Dog Show without it. - 3 If you received a purple or blue ribbon last year, you must advance to the next Class.
+If you received a red or white ribbon last year, you must stay in the same Class, but advance to Group B. - 4 Judging for obedience, showmanship, and interviews shall run simultaneously. - 5 No females in heat are allowed on the show grounds.
+Out of control dogs may be excused from the ring.
+Aggressive dogs will be excused from the show.